-During the mid 60s, I played guitar in a small town rock band in Cheshire - euphemistically called "The Elite".
+During the mid 60s, I was in a small town rock band in Cheshire - euphemistically called "The Elite".
 We were pretty average, mostly playing what we called "Weddings, Christenings and Funerals".
-The Weddings and Christenings are self-explanatory: the "Funerals" were the Working Men's Clubs where we played, and where the audience hardly listened to us whilst they played cribbage or dominoes.
+The Weddings and Christenings are self-explanatory: the "Funerals" were the Working Mens' Clubs, and where the audience hardly listened to us whilst they played cribbage or dominoes.

-However, we did have our high point in 1966, playing as one of the local support bands to major touring bands that visited our humble town - notably The Small Faces and The Mindbenders.
+However, we did have our high point in 1966, playing in support of major touring bands that visited our humble town - notably The Small Faces and The Mindbenders.
 We also came second in the regional rock band competition in '66 and were asked to sign-up for a tour of the 'clubs' in Hamburg, but we declined and missed an opportunity to become rich dipsomaniac womanising addicts with mullets and a repertoire of rather uninteresting R&B music.

 I did not realise that working as a geologist all over England and parts of Wales was an opportunity to move from being a SWL to a Licensed Radio Amateur.
-Instead, I studied Renaissance Art and Architecture as part of a Nottingham University Extension Course and, later, Planning and the Environment at the Open University.
-It was only after I settled down to a largely desk job that I considered taking the Radio Amateurs' Exam in 1989.
+Instead, seeking intellectual stimulation, I studied Renaissance Art and Architecture as part of a Nottingham University Extension Course and, later, Planning and the Environment at the Open University.
+It was only after I settled down to a desk job that I took the Radio Amateurs' Exam in 1989.

-Not having any interest or "ear" for CW, and unable to afford a HF rig or erect antennas, I stuck to the Class-B licence (VHF/UHF and 50MHz) in the days when 6m was really exciting with TEP propagation, and when 2m and 70cm bands were very good and it was not difficult to get good contacts - even on 70cm - into Europe on SSB.
+Not having any interest or "ear" for CW, and then unable to afford a HF rig or erect antennas, I stuck to the Class-B licence (VHF/UHF and 50MHz) in the days when 6m was really exciting with TEP propagation, and when 2m and 70cm contacts could be made into Europe on SSB.